 Oregon Institute of Technology (Oregon Tech) is a public university based in Klamath Falls and the Portland metropolitan area with a presence throughout the Pacific Northwest.
 We’re also Oregon’s only polytechnic university, meaning we emphasize technical subjects and applied sciences.
 But our distinction doesn’t stop there.
 Through our nearly 50 bachelor’s and advanced degree programs, the university offers a rigorous, experiential education that allows students to pursue their passions and professional opportunities in internships, externships and field experiences.

 Founded in 1947, originally as a vocational rehabilitation school for World War II veterans, the university has grown immensely in size, scope, and service.
-Today, we’re accredited by the Northwest Commission on Colleges and Universities and our student population totals more than 5,400, making our student-to-faculty ratio 15:1.
+Today, we’re accredited by the Northwest Commission on Colleges and Universities and our student population totals 4,910, making our student-to-faculty ratio 16:1.

 As a polytechnic university, we specialize in engineering, technology, healthcare, business, communication and applied sciences such as psychology and environmental science.
 Our faculty and industry partners work hard to ensure students have the resources and training to tackle the challenges of both today and tomorrow.